-- 57. When making rules, the aim should be to specify those that are necessary for ensuring a safe and efficient workplace and for maintaining good employment relations. - 58.
-It is unlikely that any set of rules will cover all possible disciplinary issues, but rules normally cover: - bad behaviour such as fighting or drunkenness; - negligence in the performance of duties; - harassment or victimisation; - misuse of company facilities, for example, e-mail and internet; - poor timekeeping; - unauthorised absences; - repeated or serious failure to follow instructions. - 59.
+- 53. When making rules, the aim should be to specify those that are necessary for ensuring a safe and efficient workplace and for maintaining good employment relations. - 54.
+It is unlikely that any set of rules will cover all possible disciplinary issues, but rules normally cover: - bad behaviour, such as fighting or drunkenness; - negligence in the performance of duties; - harassment or victimisation; - misuse of company facilities (for example e-mail and internet); - poor timekeeping; - unauthorised absences; and - repeated or serious failure to follow instructions. - 55.
 Rules should be specific, clear and recorded in writing.
-They also need to be readily available to employees, for instance on a noticeboard or, in larger organisations, in a staff handbook or on the intranet.

-Management should take all reasonable steps to ensure that every employee knows and understands the rules, including those employees whose first language is not English or who have trouble reading.
-This is often best covered as part of an induction process indicating the status of such rules.
+They also need to be readily available to employees, for instance on a noticeboard or, in larger organisations, in a staff handbook or on the Intranet.
+Management should do all they can to ensure that every employee knows and understands the rules, including those employees whose first language is not English or who have trouble reading.
+This is often best done as part of an induction process which should indicate the status of such rules.

-- 60. Employers should inform employees of the likely consequences of breaking disciplinary rules.
-In particular, they should list examples, but not exhaustive lists, of acts of gross misconduct that will warrant summary dismissal. - 61.
-Acts which constitute gross misconduct are those resulting in a serious breach of contractual terms and are best decided by organisations in the light of their own particular circumstances.
+- 56. Employers should inform employees of the likely consequences of breaking disciplinary rules.
+In particular, they should list examples but not inexhaustive lists of acts of gross misconduct that will warrant summary dismissal. - 57.
+Acts which constitute gross misconduct are those resulting in a very serious breach of contractual terms and are best decided by organisations in the light of their own particular circumstances.
 Such acts, whilst they occur only once, might be said to strike at the very root or heart of a contract of employment such as to destroy the essential bond of trust and confidence between the parties to the contract.
-Examples of gross misconduct might include: - theft or fraud; - physical violence or serious incidents of bullying; - deliberate and serious damage to property; - serious misuse of an organisation's property or name; - deliberately accessing internet sites containing pornographic, offensive or obscene material; - serious insubordination; - serious cases of unlawful discrimination or harassment; - bringing the organisation into serious disrepute; - causing loss, damage or injury through serious negligence; - serious breach of health and safety rules; - serious breach of confidence.
+Examples of gross misconduct might include: - theft or fraud; - physical violence or very serious incidents of bullying; - deliberate and serious damage to property; - very serious misuse of an organisation's property or name; - deliberately accessing internet sites containing pornographic, offensive or obscene material; - very serious insubordination; - very serious cases of unlawful discrimination or harassment; - bringing the organisation into very serious disrepute; - causing loss, damage or injury through very serious negligence; - a very serious breach of health and safety rules; and - a very serious breach of confidence.